Brain Donation Resources for ADRCs

 Arne's participation will help improve the care of patients with dementia and, someday, find a cure for Alzheimer's.

-You may also consider sharing this article, from The Atlantic, My Grandmother is Donating Her Brain to Science, which features a discussion of brain donation for Alzheimer's studies.
+You may also consider sharing this article, from The Atlantic, Why My Grandmother Carried a Plastic Brain in Her Purse, which features a discussion of brain donation for Alzheimer's studies.
 This includes a positive testimonial that might be helpful to add to your informational materials on brain donation.

 Give donors reminder tools